 In the present tutorial we shall illustrate the NRT description of a simple model Diels-Alder reaction between ethylene and cis-butadiene to give cyclohexene:

 We examine selected NBO bonding indices of this reaction as it evolves along the reaction coordinate between reactant (ethylene + butadiene; s = 0) and product (cyclohexene; s = 1) limits.

 In the transition state region, both R and P bonding patterns are expected to serve as "reference structures" in the 2-reference NRT expansion.
 However, in either the R or P equilibrium region the system is expected to be well described by a single-reference NRT expansion, with only a small "secondary" contribution from the opposite resonance structure (i.e., from wP in the R region or wR in the P region).
-In order to avoid the discontinuities that accompany promotion of a structure from secondary to reference status, it is necessary to specify that both the R and P structures be chosen as reference structures at every point.
-This can be done with the $NRTSTR keylist, which overrides default selection of reference structures and insures numerical continuity of NRT weightings and bond orders along the entire reaction coordinate.
+In pre-NBO7 versions, the secondary contributions were treated in a more approximate manner (requiring only diagonal density matrix elements) to conserve storage.
+However, in order to avoid the discontinuities that accompany promotion of a structure from secondary to reference status, it was necessary to specify that both the R and P structures be chosen as reference structures at every point.
+This was done with the $NRTSTR keylist, which overrides default selection of reference structures and insures numerical continuity of NRT weightings and bond orders along the entire reaction coordinate.

 The form of the $NRTSTR keylist closely parallels that of the $CHOOSE keylist.
 However, each resonance structure specification is enclosed within delimiting STR ...
 END keywords

 STR (resonance structure specification) END